masontuckett/masontuckett.xyz/content/projects/hugo.md

 It does not impress me to have an extensive homelab just to use technologies _you believe make you appear technically accomplished_.

-For my use case, I wanted something secure yet simple to host my projects while automating some content creation; security should be my end goal.
+For my use case, I wanted something secure yet simple to host my projects while automating some content creation; security is my end goal.